gofractally/psibase/doc/psidk/src/psibase/https.md

 psinode doesn't support https itself.
 It would create several complications if it did:

 - psinode's binary release supports multiple distributions.
 Unfortunately different distributions have incompatible versions of the OpenSSL library.
-About the only way to resolve that is to statically link OpenSLL, which makes it hard to keep up with its security fixes.
+About the only way to resolve that is to statically link OpenSSL, which makes it hard to keep up with its security fixes.
 - Since psinode hosts a variable set of subdomains, https requires wildcard certificates.
 Let's Encrypt's wildcard certificates require a periodic dance between the https server, the Let's Encrypt API, and DNS entries to confirm ownership of the domain. `certbot` knows how to do this dance using `nginx`.

 These instructions cover using GoDaddy.
 Unfortunately every DNS provider needs a different `certbot` plugin to support wildcard certificates; see [this issue](https://github.com/certbot/certbot/issues/6178).
 If you're using a different DNS provider, then check the lists at [DNS Plugins](https://eff-certbot.readthedocs.io/en/stable/using.html#dns-plugins) and [Third-party plugins](https://eff-certbot.readthedocs.io/en/stable/using.html#third-party-plugins).
 We're using the [dns-godaddy plugin](https://github.com/miigotu/certbot-dns-godaddy).

 These instructions cover using Ubuntu 22.04.

-## Root domain
+## Domain

 The rest of these instructions assume you're hosting on `my-psinode-domain.com`; adjust them to your domain.
+You need 2 DNS entries (A records): one for the domain and one for the wildcard (`*`).

 ## Install packages

-This assumes you've already followed the [Linux Installation](../linux.md) guide, including the Ubuntu 22.04 section.
+This assumes you've already followed the [Linux Installation](../linux.md) guide, including the Ubuntu 22.04 instructions.
 We're using `pip` packages instead of `snap` packages since, as of this writing, `certbot-dns-godaddy` [doesn't function correctly](https://github.com/miigotu/certbot-dns-godaddy/issues/6) when using the `certbot` snap package.

 Make sure certbot isn't already installed: `which certbot`.
 If it is, uninstall it or it will conflict with these instructions.